What is Gum Line Cavity?

 What are the Gum Line Cavity Symptoms?

-Pain in the tooth is almost a sure sign that cavity is developing in your tooth and gum.
+Pain in the tooth is almost a sure sign that a cavity is developing in your tooth and gum.

 When your teeth feel extra sensitive to hot and cold food and drinks, they might have cavities.

-• Pain After Eating Sweets:
+Pain After Eating Sweets

-The damage caused to enamel and cementum due to cavities leads to toothache after eating anything sweet.
+The damage caused to enamel and cementum due to cavities leads to a toothache after eating anything sweet.

-• Spots on Teeth:
+Spots on Teeth

 White spots converting into dark stains around your gum with time are also symptoms of a growing cavity.

-• Small Holes in Teeth:
+Small Holes in Teeth

 Small pits or holes in your tooth are a definite cavity symptom at a much deeper level.
 You should contact your dentist at the earliest in this case.